PaulieB14/Bitcoin-Substreams-Dashboard/README.md

 - Add tagging of known whale wallets or exchanges
 - Aggregate by day instead of block for even smaller datasets
 - Extend the custom Substreams module with additional features

+## Tips for Building Bitcoin Substreams

+- **No need for Substreams stores** (`store_set`, `store_add`, etc.)

+    ➔ *We're just mapping events and blocks, not aggregating in the Substreams itself.*

+- **No need to convert to String or Hex manually**

+    ➔ *Keep data as `bytes` — easier, lighter, and faster.*

+- **No need to hard-code any contracts**

+    ➔ *Bitcoin doesn't use smart contracts the way Ethereum does — just process all transactions/events as valid.*

+- **No on-chain storage needed**

+    ➔ *Substreams module just emits flat data; storage and aggregation will happen downstream.*

+- **Focus purely on emitting clean event or transaction data**

+    ➔ *Substreams streams → store raw outputs into Parquet (or Clickhouse if scaling later).*

+- **Use DuckDB (or Clickhouse) to handle all aggregation later**

+    ➔ *You can build SQL views, aggregates, and dashboards without touching the Substreams after it emits.*

 ## License